100mslive/100ms-docs/common/recordings.md

 ## Configure storage

-You can specify a cloud storage location for your recording files in your template.
-Our current offering allows you to store your recordings in Amazon S3 buckets.
-Once you configure the S3 config of your bucket in a template, all respective recordings of sessions created via those templates will be sent to your configured bucket.
-This holds true for all types of aforementioned recordings.
+To store your recordings on the cloud, configure the destination settings in your template.
+Our platform supports popular cloud storage options like Amazon S3, Google Cloud Storage, and Alibaba Object Storage Service.
+Once you set up a cloud storage destination in your template, your recordings will automatically be deposited in the configured bucket.

 ### How to configure recording storage?